paul-thebaud/v-phone-input/README.md

 ## Demo

-You can try the VPhoneInput with many options and plugin registration code generation on the [GitHub pages demo](https://paul-thebaud.github.io/v-phone-input/).
+You can try VPhoneInput with many options and plugin registration code generation on the [GitHub pages demo](https://paul-thebaud.github.io/v-phone-input/).

+You can also use the [Stackblitz playground](https://stackblitz.com/edit/v-phone-input?file=src%2FApp.vue&terminal=dev) to try the package or prepare bug reproductions.

 ## TL;DR